Boke, the Mongolian word for wrestling, has a history of more than 2,000 years.

 Boke is one of Mongolia's age-old "Three Manly Skills" (along with horsemanship and archery).

 The basic premise behind Boke is to force an opponent to touch any part of their body other than the feet to the ground, placing them in a position of inferiority.
 This kind of training served the Mongol hordes well in their conquests, earning them a reputation as fierce soldiers on foot and on horseback.

 Awards are given to both contestants.
-The loser receives his award first, the winner second.
-No one goes home empty-handed.
-The first place in boke is an achievement the Mongolians don't take lightly.
+First place in Boke is an achievement the Mongolians don't take lightly.
 Not only will they weigh him down with prizes like golden cups, scarves and other artistic works - but he'll receive a live camel as well.
 In addition, the champion will greatly increase his chances of getting married.
-After all, a Mongol isn't considered a real man unless he wrestles.
+After all, a Mongolian man isn't considered a real man unless he wrestles.